stamat/poops/README.md

 If the `images` key is present but poops-images is not installed, Poops logs a warning and skips image processing — the rest of the build still runs.

 The `images` value is a poops-images config object (see the [poops-images options reference](https://github.com/stamat/poops-images#configuration)).
+Poops' schema leaves it open, since poops-images owns those keys — poops-images publishes its own schema, and its README shows how to point `images` at it for completion inside `poops.json`.
 The most common keys:

 - `in` — source images directory
 - `out` — output directory (keep it distinct from `in`, and outside your watched source, so generated variants don't retrigger the build)